 Eni is the defendant in a number of civil and criminal actions and administrative proceedings.
-In addition to existing provisions accrued as of 30 June 2019 to account for ongoing proceedings, in future years Eni may incur significant losses in addition to the amounts already accrued in connection with pending or future legal proceedings due to: (i) uncertainty regarding the final outcome of each proceeding; (ii) the occurrence of new developments that management could not take into consideration when evaluating the likely outcome of each proceeding in order to accrue the risk provisions as of the date of the latest financial statements; (iii) the emergence of new evidence and information; and (iv) underestimation of probable future losses due to the circumstance that they are often inherently difficult to estimate.
-Certain legal proceedings and investigations in which Eni or its subsidiaries or its officers and employees are defendant involve the alleged breach of antibribery and anti-corruption laws and regulations and other ethical misconduct.
-Such proceedings are described in Note 27 to the Eni's 2018 Annual Report on Form 20-F (which is incorporated by reference in this Base Prospectus), under the heading "Legal Proceedings" and in the section entitled "Legal Proceedings" of the Eni's 2019 Interim Financial Statements (which is incorporated by reference in this Base Prospectus).
-Ethical misconduct and noncompliance with applicable laws and regulations, including noncompliance with antibribery and anti-corruption laws, by Eni, its officers and employees, its partners, agents or others that act on the Group's behalf, could expose Eni and its employees to criminal and civil penalties and could be damaging to Eni's reputation and shareholder value.
+In future years Eni may incur significant losses due to: (i) uncertainty regarding the final outcome of each proceeding; (ii) the occurrence of new developments that management could not take into consideration when evaluating the likely outcome of each proceeding in order to accrue the risk provisions as of the date of the latest financial statements or to judge a negative outcome only as possible or to conclude that a contingency loss could not be estimate reliably; (iii) the emergence of new evidence and information; and (iv) underestimation of probable future losses due to the circumstance that they are often inherently difficult to estimate.
+Certain legal proceedings and investigations in which Eni or its subsidiaries or its officers and employees are defendant involve the alleged breach of anti-bribery and anti-corruption laws and regulations and other ethical misconduct.
+Such proceedings are described in the notes to the condensed consolidated interim financial statements, under the heading "Legal Proceedings".
+Ethical misconduct and noncompliance with applicable laws and regulations, including noncompliance with anti-bribery and anti-corruption laws, by Eni, its officers and employees, its partners, agents or others that act on the Group's behalf, could expose Eni and its employees to criminal and civil penalties and could be damaging to Eni's reputation and shareholder value.

-6. Internal control risks
+4 Internal control risks